 - This explains why pilates instructors and physiotherapists are so adamant about keeping your navel pulled in during abdominal exercises.

-It is important to note, exercises can tighten the belly somewhat but exercises cannot, on their own, repair and rejoin torn abdominal muscles.
+Exercises can tighten the belly somewhat but exercises cannot, on their own, repair and rejoin torn abdominal muscles.

 Despite all of the exercises you do, you may never again have a tummy that doesn’t significantly protrude.
 Furthermore, along with post-pregnancy hormonal changes and an altered Body Mass Index (BMI), you’ll probably also have areas of your body that have accumulated body fat or uneven body fat distribution.
 This can make the appearance of a bulging belly even worse.

-Early recovery from muscle-tears during pregnancy
+Early recovery from muscle tears during pregnancy

-If you’re suffering from back pain, a lack of strength, or have bulges in the belly area that refuse to yield to consistent abdominal strengthening exercises or pilates, a professional consultation will help you to find out what’s really wrong.
+If you’re suffering from; back pain, a lack of strength, or have bulges in the belly area that refuse to yield to consistent abdominal strengthening exercises or pilates, a professional consultation will help you to find out what’s really wrong.